tardate/LittleArduinoProjects/playground/ATtiny/TotalSleep/README.md

 This project tests a scheme for total power shutdown triggered by the microcontroller itself.
 The circuit then draws virtually no current (certainly less than 10µA - the resolution of the ammeter I was using in-circuit).

 The trade-off is that the circuit requires an external trigger to wake-up again.
-Here it uses a push-button.
+Here it uses a push-button to switch a p-channel MOSFET.

 How it works: